 Removal Costs for an Underground Oil Tank

 The cost is dependent on the surrounding soil and the tank’s condition.
 The underground tanks are usually removed to prevent contamination of the ground.
 In such an instance, the cost will escalate as the project progresses.
+This process is made necessary because of possible ground contamination.
+Costs for an easy-access 500-gallon tank can be worth $1100, and this process includes tank removal and soil testing.
+If it has an additional above-ground tank, the project could total up to $2700 dollars.
+For minor contaminations, it could be worth $10,000.
+Major contamination reports to $100,000.
 The cost of removal should comprise soil testing and the removal of the underground tank.
 When there is significant contamination, the costs will be extremely high.

 Replacement Costs of an Oil Tank